matrixorigin/matrixone/docs/en/MatrixOne/Reference/SQL-Reference/Data-Manipulation-Statements/delete.md

     [WHERE where_condition]
     [ORDER BY ...]
     [LIMIT row_count]
+```

 The DELETE statement deletes rows from tbl_name and returns the number of deleted rows.
-To check the number of deleted rows, call the ROW_COUNT() function described in Section 12.16, “Information Functions”.
-```

 #### Explanations